Core Web Vitals SEO, Page Load Speed & UX

 Home Page Complexity

 Striking a balance between showcasing what your site offers and keeping the page size within sensible constraints is the challenge here.
 In your quest to determine how to speed up website performance, keep in mind that your Home page is the most important page in the entire site.
 Website speed optimization is crucial to keeping visitors there long enough to captivate their interest.

 Sometimes less is more… Show them fewer choices in terms of recent posts, latest comments, slide shows, tags, categories and featured pages or posts, top post lists etc.

 Hosting location can make a significant difference to page load times.
 Does your website targets New Zealand clients?
-If so, it absolutely should be on a server physically located in New Zealand.
+If so, it absolutely should be on EITHER on a server physically located in New Zealand OR running on Cloudflare.

 Conversely, if you are a New Zealand business targeting clients in the USA, it would make perfect sense to have your site on a server in the USA!
 Doing so could reduce page load time by 5 seconds or more!
 That’s a dramatic improvement AND the hosting costs are likely to prove less expensive…

 Example – This Site

 This site is now housed on an A2Hosting server in the US, and runs on Cloudflare.
 It has been optimised with WP Rocket Cache and the Shortpixel image optimisation plugin.
 It has;

 - Approx 2 seconds in New Zealand, Australia, UK and USA etc.

-Given that most of my clients are NZ and Australian small businesses, the NZ location makes perfect sense.
+Given that most of my clients are NZ, Australian & UK small businesses, the Cloudflare functionality makes perfect sense.